-It says nothing to be a man in love.
-A man in love is cliché and unremarkable.
-Comfort creates complacency and happiness kills the artist.
+It says nothing to be a man in love.?
+A man in love is clich? and unremarkable.?
+Comfort creates complacency and happiness kills the artist.???
 Nobody remembers the man who quietly sacrificed for love; they remember the struggle, the pain, the story.

 All great writers are tormented.?
 Hemingway and Hunter were committed, focused, that?s what it takes.?
 I hope so at least.?
 She will be fine.?
 To be great you must sacrifice.?
 Torment and suicide don?t come easy.
 You have to work at it.?
 My glass is empty; I?m on my way.

 My reasons were real and I go on what I know.?
 To lay the path to greatness sloping away from love forces the pursuers to recoil at happiness.?
 Who can have one with the other?
 Show me the great artist untouched by regret.?
 Show me the greatest untouched by great pain.?
 What great pain have I undergone?
 My parents alive, my life privileged, I create my pain.?
 Mine must be constructed, part of my art made part of my life.

 I used to stare into your eyes and wish the world could end right then.
 I wanted them to be the last things I saw.?
 I was young then, there was time for greatness later.?
 Hemingway said, ??you especially have to be hurt like hell before you can write seriously.
 But when you get the damned hurt, use it-don’t cheat with it.?